-- The entire scene of the armor approaching the Nazis was one of the coolest scenes ever filmed in that decade.
+- The entire scene of the armor approaching the Germans was one of the coolest scenes ever filmed in that decade.
 An entire army of British armor from medieval mail and plate armor all the way to redcoats, marching in tune with bagpipes and a creepy faux Latin chant.
 It's enough to make you tear up if you're on their side and flee in terror if you're not.

 - It was so awesome, in fact, that most of the original trailers consisted of nothing but scenes from the climax (although that rather spoiled the surprise) and it remains one of the most memorable things about the movie to this day.

 - It's never made clear exactly how the spell works, but considering both the flying garments when they first try it out and the armor seem to have personalities and quirks, a case could be made the inanimate objects are actually being guided/influenced/possessed by the spirits of those who own or once owned them.
-In which case it wasn't just an army of Animated Armor; it was an army of Animated Armor worn by the spirits of soldiers from every major era of British military history, putting aside all their differences to drive fascists out of their country.
+In which case it wasn't just an army of animated armors; it was an army of animated armors worn by the spirits of soldiers from every major era of British military history, putting aside all their differences to drive forces of Nazi Germany out of their country.